 Kosmos-2499: Is it a spy or an assassin... or both?

-After a complex orbital dance, Russia's mysterious maneuverable orbiter, possibly designated 14F153, came ever closer to its apparent target in space and to a possible climax of its secret mission.
+Following its launch in May 2014, the mysterious Kosmos-2499 satellite, possibly also designated 14F153, performed a complex orbital dance.
+In November 2014, the spacecraft came ever closer to its apparent target in space and to a possible climax of its secret mission.
 Space observers around the world held their breath in anticipation!

 On December 25, 2013, at 04:31:54 Moscow Time, a Rockot booster lifted off from Russia's Northern launch site in Plesetsk on a seemingly routine mission to replenish the Rodnik communications satellite constellation, which has been operating in orbit since 2005.